Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Experiments

 As mentioned in main part, we use Deep Convolutional GAN \cite{dcgan}.
 As optimizers we use Algorithm \ref{alg4} and a combination of Adam with Algorithm \ref{alg4}.

-We create up to 3 or 4 replicas and train them for 200 epochs.
-In these experiments, we try to vary the synchronisation frequencies for the generator and discriminator separately.
-We split data in a following manner: the half of the dataset is shared uniformly by replicas, from another half we take only those digits, which are equal to the order number of the replica.
+We make up to 3 or 4 replicas and train them for 200 epochs.
+In these experiments we try to vary the synchronisation frequencies for the generator and the discriminator separately.
+We split the data as follows: one half of the data set is divided equally between the replicas, and from the other half we take only those digits that correspond to the order number of the replica.

 Usually, to get better performance, researchers vary the number of training steps done for the generator and the discriminator, pretrain one of the parts or use specific optimizer.
 We are more interested in numerical convergence, that is why we do not do such fine-tuning.